mesosphere/dcos-docs-site/pages/services/hdfs/2.5.0-2.6.0-cdh5.11.0/release-notes/index.md

 ### Feature
 - Hadoop `ipc.maximum.data.length` property is now a configurable property
 - Readiness-check interval, timeout and delay are now configurable properties
-- Number of open files (NOFILE_RLIMIT Linux property) is now a configurable property
+- Number of open files (RLIMIT_NOFILE Linux property) is now a configurable property

 ### Bug Fixes
 - Fix for JournalNodes failing to establish quorum when `paxos` folder is missing